Elective oocyte preservation (egg freezing)

 Egg freezing can liberate a woman from her biological clock, and the pressures of finding a mate, so that she can focus on and take advantage of all the career and life opportunities available to her.

-We recommend that any young women who is thinking about delaying having children consider a consultation.
-At Fertility Associates of Virginia, we think of Elective Oocyte freezing as fertility insurance program for your future legacy.
+We recommend that any young woman who is thinking about delaying having children consider a consultation.
+At Virginia Fertility Associates, we think of Elective Oocyte freezing as fertility insurance program for your future legacy.

 This is also true for men with a new diagnosis of cancer.
 Men with testicular, bladder, urethra or colon cancer risk loss of their fertility, and their treatments can render them infertile.